+Currently, no crustacean HAPC has been designated in the PRIA.
 Research indicates that banks with summits less than 30 meters support successful recruitment of juvenile spiny lobster while those with summit deeper than 30 meters do not.
-For this reason, the Council has designated all banks with summits less than 30 meters as HAPC.
-The basis for designating these areas as HAPC is the ecological function provided, the rarity of the habitat type, and the susceptibility of these areas to human-induced environmental degradation.
+For this reason, the Council has designated all banks in the NWHI with summits less than 30 meters as HAPC.
+The basis for designating these areas as HAPC is the ecological function they provide, the rarity of the habitat type, and the susceptibility of these areas to human-induced environmental degradation.
 The complex relationship between recruitment sources and sinks of spiny lobsters is poorly understood.
-The Council believes that in the absence of a better understanding of these relationships, the adoption of a precautionary approach to protect and conserve habitat is warranted.
+The Council feels that in the absence of a better understanding of these relationships, the adoption of a precautionary approach to protect and conserve habitat is warranted.

 The relatively long pelagic larval phase for palinurids results in very wide dispersal of spiny lobster larvae.
-Panulirid larvae are transported up to 2,000 nautical miles by prevailing ocean currents.
+Palinurid larvae are transported up to 2,000 nautical miles by prevailing ocean currents.
 Because phyllosoma larvae are transported by the prevailing ocean currents outside of EEZ waters, the Council has identified habitat in these areas as "important habitat."
 To date HAPC has not been identified or designated for deepwater shrimp.